You own a kettle, a basic burr grinder, and a bag of medium-roast beans. One question stops most people in the aisle: Kalita Wave or Hario V60?

 The Kalita Wave has a flat bottom with three small drainage holes and a fluted filter that holds the paper off the walls.
 Bed depth at 20 g of coffee is roughly 2 cm.
 Water sits in a shallow puddle and meters through a fixed restriction.

 The V60 is a 60-degree cone with one large hole and spiral ribs.
-The same 20 g of coffee piles into a bed roughly 4 cm deep at the center.
-Flow rate is governed almost entirely by your grind and pour, not the dripper.
+The same 20 g piles into a bed roughly 4 cm deep at the center.
+Flow rate is governed almost entirely by your grind and pour, not by the dripper.

 That single difference drives everything below.